^

 • Deficiency of vitamins and microelements in the body.

 All of the above reasons require medical intervention.
-Hair loss occurs when the body is rebuilt during the change of seasons, for example, in the autumn-spring period.
-In this case, it is enough to balance the diet and saturate the diet with vitamins, so that the state of vegetation has returned to normal.
+Baldness of the arms also occurs when the body is reorganized during the change of seasons, for example, in the autumn-spring period.
+In this case, it is enough to balance the diet and saturate the diet with vitamins so that the condition of the vegetation returns to normal.

 You are reporting a typo in the following text: